SatinderSinghSall/WeatherNow-Satinder/README.md

 The `WeatherNow` app is a modern, user-friendly weather application designed to provide real-time weather information based on city input.
 It allows users to search for current weather data such as temperature, humidity, and weather conditions.
 The app also features a theme toggle that switches between dark and light modes to suit user preferences.

 ---
-**Check out the web-app, live deployed over the internet: deployment is in progress.../**
+**Check out the web-app, live deployed over the internet: deployment is in progress...**
 ---

 ### **Key Features**: